vivaria/edisonrul.ing/docs/source/cards/a/adhesive-explosive.md

 ### Card Rulings

-●The ●This effect activates in Substep 3 - Before Damage Calculation.
+●This effect activates in Substep 3 - Before Damage Calculation.
 ●If “Mystic Swordsman LV2” attacks, its effect won't activate.
 ●If “Drillroid” attacks it, its effect will activate.
 ●If this face-down card is attacked by “Horus the Black Flame Dragon LV6” or “Guardian Kay’est”, it will still be equipped to the attacker, but it won't destroy the equipped monster during the Standby Phase.